ISAITB/gitb/README.md

 ## Documentation

-The main documentation hub for the Test Bed is its [Joinup space](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/interoperability-test-bed) from where you can access all [types of documentation](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/interoperability-test-bed/documentation).
+The main documentation hub for the Test Bed is its [Interoperable Europe Portal site](https://interoperable-europe.ec.europa.eu/collection/interoperability-test-bed-repository/solution/interoperability-test-bed) from where you can access all [types of documentation](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/interoperability-test-bed/documentation).
 Documentation highlights include:
 - The [developer onboarding guide](https://www.itb.ec.europa.eu/docs/guides/latest/onboardingDevelopers/index.html), that provides a technical overview of how the Test Bed works.